 No experience is necessary and telescopes will be provided between sunset and park closure.

 Stargazing on the High Line is subject to cancellation due to overcast conditions or inclement weather.
-If a stargazing session needs to be canceled, we’ll post on @highlinenyc’s Twitter feed by 3pm on the day of the event.
+If a stargazing session needs to be cancelled, we’ll update our website and post on @highlinenyc’s X feed by 3pm on the day of the event.

 Here’s a taste of what to expect: